parrt/tensor-sensor/README.md

 Can't handle `\` continuations.

+With Python `threading` package, don't use multiple threads calling clarify(). `multiprocessing` package should be fine.

 Also note: I've built my own parser to handle just the assignments / expressions tsensor can handle.

 ## Deploy (parrt's use)